darinz/DL/11_Optimization/05_knowledge_distillation.md

 Knowledge distillation is a technique for transferring knowledge from a large, complex model (teacher) to a smaller, simpler model (student) while maintaining or improving performance.

+> **Explanation:**
+> Knowledge distillation is like having a smart teacher (large model) help a student (small model) learn.
+The teacher not only gives the right answers but also explains the reasoning, helping the student understand better than just memorizing.

 > **Key Insight:** Knowledge distillation enables you to deploy efficient models on edge devices without sacrificing much accuracy.

 > **Did you know?** Many mobile AI applications (e.g., voice assistants, image recognition) use knowledge distillation to shrink large models for real-time use!